 How do eukaryotic cells sense their environment and regulate biological processes in response to environmental signals?
-To address this question, my lab has studied how glucose triggers repression of transcription of the fbp1 gene in the fission yeast Schizosaccharomyces pombe.
-Combining classical yeast genetics with molecular biology, we identified a number of genes required for both repression and derepression of fbp1 transcription, including almost all of the genes of the cyclic AMP (cAMP) signaling pathway.
+To address this question, my lab has studied how extracellular glucose triggers repression of transcription of the ƒbp1 gene in the fission yeast Schizosaccharomyces pombe.
+Combining classical yeast genetics with molecular biology, we identified genes required for both repression and derepression of ƒbp1 transcription, including almost all of the genes of the cyclic AMP (cAMP) signaling pathway.

-We have made use of an fbp1-ura4 reporter and the mutations in the cAMP signaling pathway to develop strains for high throughput screens (HTSs) to identify compounds that inhibit cyclic nucleotide phosphodiesterases (PDEs).
+Our work with the S. pombe cAMP pathway allowed us to develop small molecule screening platforms in which we express proteins from mammals or pathogens involved in cyclic nucleotide metabolism.
+Cells that express the ƒbp1-ura4 reporter can be used in high throughput screens (HTSs) to identify compounds that inhibit cyclic nucleotide phosphodiesterases (PDEs).
 PDEs are important drug targets and the compounds we identify could be useful in the treatment of some types of cancer, as well as a large number of inflammatory and neurological diseases and even HIV infection.
 We have completed HTSs for PDE4, PDE7, PDE8, and PDE11 inhibitors.
 The compounds identified in these screens are remarkable with respect to their biological activity in mammalian cell-based assays given that they have not yet been subjected to medicinal chemistry to enhance their physiochemical and pharmacokinetic properties.
+This work has led to the discovery of the only selective PDE11 inhibitor, BC11-38, that is commercially-available for use in studying the role of PDE11 in biological processes.
 Our strain collection includes strains that express 15 of the 21 mammalian PDE genes (representing ten of the PDE 11 families), as well as three Trypanosome PDE genes.

 Check out my photo album of the 2017 Ninth International Fission Yeast Meeting.